msg-systems/WPF-GUI-Localizer/Docs/documentation.md

 #### Exiting without saving

 ##### ```AbstractLiteralProvider.Exit(false)```
 The changes made to the translations will not be saved and initialization will be stopped, if it has not finished.
-Until the cancellation process has finished, ```AbstractLiteralProvider``` will use a Dispatcher to continuously push new frames, in order to not freeze up the UI during the cancellation process.
+Until the cancellation process has finished, ```AbstractLiteralProvider``` will use a Dispatcher  like described above.

 *In some cases calling ```AbstractLiteralProvider.Exit(false)``` may take as much time as calling no function.*